In a search for the best Serif fonts that will help you make your brand stand out?

-If the adequate spacing is your main concern, Garamond is the perfect Serif font you’ll get.
+If adequate spacing is your main concern, Garamond is the perfect Serif font you’ll get.
 It is known for its readability and can be used in printing books.
 It was originally designed by Claude Garamond.

 Designed by Chauncey H Griffith in 1931, Excelsior has been one of the most legible fonts.
-The high contrast will provide you the professional touch that you have been looking for especially for logos and headlines.
+The high contrast will provide you with the professional touch that you have been looking for especially for logos and headlines.

 The distinctive cuts in the alphabets are what make Romana so special.
 It was designed by Theophile Beaudoire in 1860.
 This font is available in roman and bold weights without any italic designs.